oscc-ip/timer/doc/datasheet.md

 * OVIF: the overflow interrupt flag

 ### Program Guide
-The software operation of `timer` is simple.
 These registers can be accessed by 4-byte aligned read and write.
 All operation can be split into **initialization and read operation**.
 C-like pseudocode for the initialization operation:
 ```c
 timer.CTRL.EN = 1        // enable the seed register writing
 timer.SEED = SEED_32_bit // write seed value